websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-tomcat.md

 The data source is configured.

+If you are using JNDI connections, see [Setting Up JNDI on Tomcat](./setting-up-jndi-on-tomcat.md)

 ## Mail Configuration

 The easiest way to configure mail is to use the DXP [built-in mail session](../../setting-up-liferay/configuring-mail.md).
 If you use the built-in mail session, you may skip this section.